rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 data, a specialized device view for list columns can be constructed via `lists_column_device_view(column_device_view)`.

-# libcudf policies and design principles
+# libcudf Policies and Design Principles

 Some aspects of libcudf usage may be surprising to new users.
 As a performance-oriented library, many design decisions prioritize flexibility and performance in ways that require some additional work or input from client code.